Snap's Android fix, gender-changing lens boost users, shares up 9%

 After struggling last year with declines in users and high executive turnover, Snap finally returned to growth in the first quarter.

-In recent months, it scored wins with its augmented reality lenses, launched mobile games within Snapchat in partnership with game developers such as Zynga Inc (ZNGA.O) and invested in more content on Discover, the part of the app that houses original shows and content from media partners.
+In recent months, it scored wins with its augmented reality lenses, launched mobile games within Snapchat in partnership with game developers such as Zynga Inc and invested in more content on Discover, the part of the app that houses original shows and content from media partners.

 “The popularity of these lenses drew millions of people into our rebuilt Android application, where they experienced the new and improved Snapchat that led to increased engagement,” Chief Executive Officer Evan Spiegel said on the earnings call with analysts.